Why Adalo Works for Building Apps with SAP HANA Data

 Before going live, have IT specialists and beta testers review the app to identify any last-minute tweaks.
 Their feedback ensures the app aligns with business needs, remains reliable, and is secure.
 Double-check that governance protocols and compliance measures are in place to support scalability and safeguard your app.
 Once these steps are confirmed, you're ready to deploy.

-Adalo’s single-codebase architecture makes it possible to launch your app simultaneously on web, iOS, and Android platforms.
-This approach speeds up development - up to 20 times faster than traditional coding methods - and aligns with the growing trend of low-code/no-code tools, projected to reach 65% adoption by 2024.
+Adalo's single-codebase architecture makes it possible to launch your app simultaneously on web, iOS, and Android platforms.
+This approach speeds up development—up to 20 times faster than traditional coding methods—and aligns with the growing trend of visual development tools, projected to reach 65% adoption by 2026.
 The financial benefits are just as impressive: by reducing the need for specialized developers and eliminating the hassle of managing multiple codebases, businesses can reinvest those savings into projects that drive growth.

 "Imagine a world where you do not have to write code, just say things and the computer does it for you." - Koushik Sen, Computer Science Lecturer, UC Berkeley

-Adalo allows you to deploy production-ready Progressive Web Apps and native apps for iOS and Android - all from a single build.
+Adalo allows you to deploy production-ready Progressive Web Apps and native apps for iOS and Android—all from a single build.
+With over 3 million apps created on the platform and 20 million+ daily data requests processed with 99%+ uptime, the infrastructure has proven itself at enterprise scale.

 How does DreamFactory make it easier to create APIs for SAP HANA?

-DreamFactory makes creating APIs for SAP HANA incredibly straightforward with its no-code, point-and-click interface.
-It takes care of generating complete REST endpoints automatically, including CRUD operations and OData support, directly from your SAP HANA database.
-This means you can skip the hassle of custom coding and get your APIs up and running much faster.
+DreamFactory makes creating APIs for SAP HANA straightforward with its no-code, point-and-click interface.
+It generates complete REST endpoints automatically, including CRUD operations and OData support, directly from your SAP HANA database.
+This means you can skip custom coding and get APIs running much faster.

 How can I securely connect my Adalo app to SAP HANA?